robrogers3/Laracastle/readme.md

 #### When unusal or suspicious devices access your account.

-When castle.io believes their has been unusual or suspicious device activity accessing your account, it sends another webhook to Laracastle.
+When castle.io believes there has been unusual or suspicious device activity accessing your account, it sends another webhook to Laracastle.
 Laracastle uses this information to notify the user of the activity, and ask them review it.

 On clicking 'Review Device' from the notification, they are able to see the details of the activity.
-The user can either confirm it was valid actity, or report it as invalid.
+The user can either confirm it was valid activity, or report it as invalid.
 If it is valid, the suspicious activity is resolved, otherwise, the activity is escalated.
 When escalated the compromised webhook will be run, the account password will be reset, and the user will be notified via email.

 ## Change log